 You Love Your Comfort Zone

-We recently interviewed a guest about the FIRE movement, and she talked about how geographic arbitrage was a big part of achieving FIRE and allowing her to live the kind of life she wanted, a life not so focused on money.
+We interviewed a guest about the FIRE movement, and she talked about how geographic arbitrage was a big part of achieving FIRE and allowing her to live the kind of life she wanted, a life not so focused on money.

 You Don’t Hustle

 Everyone should do something that brings in some side income, yes the infamous side hustle.
-Few of us are sooooo busy that we don’t have enough time to do some hustling.
+Few of us are so busy that we don’t have enough time to do some hustling.
 If you want to stop being stuck in a rut, a new hobby that brings in some money is an excellent way to do it.

 There are all kinds of side hustles, so there is something that will fit everyone’s skills and free time.
 You can answer surveys on mobile apps like Survey Junkie and InboxDollars.
 You can start a blog or a podcast.
-Drive for Uber or Lyft, rent out your place (or someone else’s) on Airbnb.
+Drive for Lyft, and rent out your place (or someone else’s) on Airbnb.

 The right side hustle can give you a sense of purpose, help pay healthcare costs and student debt, and pad your retirement savings.